cecilegaudron/outscape-game/README.md

 - **Pictures**
 The pictures on the homepage and on the Game page do not give any particular information about the activity offered for sale on the website, except the fact that the game takes place in Berlin.
 The Fernsehturm is the symbol of the city of Berlin.
 The other picture represents Gendarmenmarkt which is a tourist place where the players will have to go.
 The intention is to illustrate the website simply, to give a concrete visual to the Internet user.
 In the future, photos will be taken by the organizers in a real situation in the city of Berlin with elements of the game in the hands of players.

+All the graphic elements of the site have been treated with the [BulkResize](https://bulkresizephotos.com/en) site in order to reduce the quality/weight ratio and to save in webp format.
+They are hosted on Cloudinary.

 ## Development
 The organization of the website is very simple.
 It is a site composed of **four pages of content, accessible to all**: